 Another very useful application of color calibration is the ability to mix the channels together to produce a grayscale output - a monochrome image.
-Select the gray tab, and set the red, green and blue sliders to control how much each channel contributes to the brightness of the output.
+Select the gray tab, and set the R, G and B sliders to control how much each channel contributes to the brightness of the output.
 This is equivalent to the following matrix multiplication:

 When dealing with skin tones, the relative weights of the three channels will affect the level of detail in the image.
-Placing more weight on red (e.g. [0.9, 0.3, -0.3]) will make for smooth skin tones, whereas emphasising green (e.g. [0.4, 0.75, -0.15]) will bring out more detail.
-In both cases the blue channel is reduced to avoid emphasising unwanted skin texture.
+Placing more weight on R (e.g. [0.9, 0.3, -0.3]) will make for smooth skin tones, whereas emphasising G (e.g. [0.4, 0.75, -0.15]) will bring out more detail.
+In both cases the B channel is reduced to avoid emphasising unwanted skin texture.